 Age: Died at 69 (1851-1920)

 Alexandra Adler was an Austrian neurologist and the daughter of psychoanalyst Alfred Adler.
 She has been described as one of the "leading systematizers and interpreters" of Adlerian psychology.
-In 1937, Adler and Tracy Jackson Putnam conducted a study on a brain of a multiple sclerosis victim. ...more
+In 1937, Adler and Tracy Jackson Putnam conducted a study on a brain of a multiple sclerosis victim.
+Illustrations from the study are frequently used in medical literature.
+Adler's detailed studies on 500 survivors of the Cocoanut Grove fire is noted as some of the earliest research on posttraumatic stress disorder.
+Her sister was Socialist activist Valentine Adler. ...more

 Alfred Merz was an Austrian geographer, oceanographer and director of the Institute of Marine Science in Berlin.
 He died of pneumonia in Buenos Aires while on an expedition to survey the South Atlantic and is buried in Perchtoldsdorf.
 Merz Peninsula is named after him. ...more